 While some attractions might have reduced opening hours or be closed for renovations in January, Barcelona still offers plenty of sightseeing opportunities:

-• Park Güell: Explore Gaudí’s whimsical park with its stunning architecture and beautiful panoramic views of the city.
-Again, purchasing tickets online ahead of time is highly recommended.
+• Park Güell: Visit Gaudí’s whimsical park with it’s stunning architecture and wonderful panoramic views of the city.
+Purchasing tickets online ahead of time is highly recommended, again.

-• Barri Gòtic (Gothic Quarter): Take a stroll through the narrow, medieval streets of the Gothic Quarter and discover charming plazas, historic buildings, and delightful cafés.
+• Barri Gòtic (Gothic Quarter): Then walk through the narrow medieval streets of Gothic Quarter and find historical buildings, squares and nice cafes.

-• La Rambla: Visit Barcelona’s most famous street, lined with shops, restaurants, and street performers.
-Don’t forget to stop by La Boqueria, a vibrant food market.
+• La Rambla: Go visit Barcelona’s most famous street, littered with shops and restaurants and street performers.
+So don’t miss La Boqueria, a vibrant food market.

-• Museu Picasso: Explore the works of one of the world’s greatest artists, Pablo Picasso, in this museum located in the trendy El Born neighborhood.
+• Museu Picasso: Traverse the works of one of the world’s greatest artists, Pablo Picasso, at this museum in the fashionable El Born neighborhood.

 5. Culinary Delights